NativeScript/docs-v7/publishing/creating-launch-screens-ios.md

 ![Default asset catalog](../img/launch-screen/ios/launch-screen-howto-001.png "Default asset catalog")

 ### Customizing App Icons

+*Note: occasionally the iOS OS caches the icon of your application and any customizations will not be visible.
+If this happens to be the case simply delete the application from the device/emulator before publishing it again.*

 + Changing AppIcons: manual approach

 Open **AppIcon.appiconset** and change the default icons images with your own using the proper resolution for each image (e.g., icon-29.png should be 29px x 29px; icon-29@2x should be 58px x 58px).